mcandre/tinyrick/README.md

 ### DoN't UsE sHelL cOmMaNdS!1

-Just because the tinyrick library offers you several *supremely convenient* macros for executing shell commands doesn't mean that you should always shell out.
+Just because the tinyrick library offers several *supremely convenient* macros for executing shell commands doesn't mean that you should always shell out.
 No way!
 Whenever possible, use regular Rust code.
 There's like a ba-jillion [crates](https://crates.io) of prewritten code, so you might as well use 'em.

 # CONTRIBUTING